 You may want to implement a max payout stipulation to limit the amount of earnings a player can earn.
 For example, when creating a multiplier madness game, since players earn a reward based on how well they perform on a selected metric, if you were to create a game for outbound call volume, you could set a limit for the amount of coins players could win for the amount of outbound calls made.
 The max payout setting would prevent agents from manipulating the game for a higher reward instead of focusing on effectively handling the outbound calls.

 Also, when selecting which groups/agents can play the game, you can select the parent group from the drop-down to assist you in selecting your desired groups/agents.

 - Click Save.
-After saving the game, an invitation is sent to all eligible agents.
+After saving the game, an invitation is sent to all eligible agents through their Games module.